uriah65/SQLBaseAdminUtility/README.md

 Usage:

-1.to display current processes and cursors on the server
+To display current processes and cursors on the server

  **SqlBaseAdmin.exe  show serverName  serverPassword**

-2.to abort processes (disconnect users) from a database
+To abort processes (disconnect users) from a database

  **SqlBaseAdmin.exe  abort serverName  serverPassword  databaseName**

-3.to display database names on the server
+To display database names on the server

  **SqlBaseAdmin.exe  dbnames serverName  password**